Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Results

 \subsection{Characteristics of Optimized Architecture}

 The optimization revealed complex, non-linear relationships between model capacity and performance.
-The best architecture, Bayesian Optimized Quantum GAN (BO-QGAN), uses 3 quantum circuit layers (7 qubits each) feeding into 2 classical layers (227 neurons each) (Table \ref{table:architectures}).
-Its superior $DCS$ stems primarily from improved lipophilicity ($logP$) and synthetic accessibility ($SA$) compared to baselines (Table \ref{table:drug_properties}).
-A sample of molecules generated by a model, illustrating typical structures and their corresponding $QED$ scores, is shown in Figure \ref{fig:mols}.
+The best architecture, Bayesian-Optimized Quantum GAN (BO-QGAN), uses 3 quantum circuit layers (7 qubits each) feeding into 2 classical layers (227 neurons each) (Table \ref{table:architectures}).
+Its superior $DCS$ is mainly due to improved lipophilicity ($logP$) and synthetic accessibility ($SA$) compared to baselines (Table \ref{table:drug_properties}).
+A sample of molecules generated by a model and their corresponding $QED$ scores is shown in Figure \ref{fig:mols}.